-Problems: You should work as many problems form the text as possible.
+Problems: You should work as many problems from the text as possible.
 The exams will focus on simple, applied and composite problems.
-Most composite type problems require a good understanding of various concepts and your ability connect two or more concepts together to arrive at a solution.
+Most composite type problems require a good understanding of various concepts and your ability to connect two or more concepts together to arrive at a solution.
 The only way to prepare for these problems is to practice, practice, and practice.
-All problem types can be found in your text, and additional problems will be presented in class and during recitation.
-A good strategy to studying in general may be to solve all the odd-numbered problems initially, and then the even ones as part of your exam review.
+All problem types can be found in your textbook, and additional problems will be presented in class.
+A good strategy to studying, in general, may be to solve all the odd-numbered problems initially, and then the even ones as part of your exam review.
 You are advised to keep a separate, dedicated notebook with all your solved problem for this course - it will make studying a lot easier and will come in handy for quick revision before exams.

-Also, solving problems together can also be very helpful and I encourage you to go over solutions to problems in small groups after working the problems independently.
-Your peers may have an alternate way of looking at a problem, and this can add to your toolbox of problem solving skills.
-Additionally, helping to teach the subject to your course mates is one way to understand the concepts yourself.
+Also, solving problems together can be very helpful and I encourage you to go over solutions to problems in small groups after working the problems independently.
+Your classmates may have an alternate way of looking at a problem, and this can add to your toolbox of problem-solving skills.
+In addition, helping to teach the subject to your course mates is one way to understand the concepts yourself.